capitalone/Particle-Cloud-Framework/docs/source/concepts/concepts.rst

 required for an application is written as code and deployed with the same lifecycles alongside the application.
 The idea for JiTI came during the development of a data analytics platform for data scientists, many of whom wanted to use the platform with sensitive data.
-Working with sensitive date made it extremely difficult to gain the sufficient permission and access needed for the platform to be hosted in one centralized location.
-Therefore, the team decided early on to design the platform to be “dropshippable” (deployed in any cloud account with minimal to no code changes required), and simply deploy the platform directly into any account where the data and the data scientists were already working.
+Working with sensitive data made it extremely difficult to gain the sufficient permission and access needed for the platform to be hosted in one centralized location.
+Therefore, the team decided early on to design the platform to be “drop-shippable” (deployed in any cloud account with minimal to no code changes required), and simply deploy the platform directly into any account where the data and the data scientists were already working.